 Tons of Tours

-I’m really digging the Go Philadelphia Pass’ spooky vibes…the Dark Philly Adult Night Tour shows you the R-rated version of the city’s history.
-And the Philadelphia Ghost Tour is a 90-minute ghost story tour of Independence Park and Society Hill.
-A lark any time of year, but perfect near Halloween!
-Because these tours take place at night, you can likely fit two or three other attractions in on the same day.
+I’m also really digging the spooky vibes on Go City’s Philadelphia All-Inclusive Pass.
+The Dark Philly Adult Night Tour gives you the R-rated version of the city’s history, and the Philadelphia Ghost Tour is a 90-minute ghost story tour of Independence Park and Society Hill – a lark any time of year, but perfect near Halloween!
+Because both of these tours take place at night, you can likely fit two or three other attractions in on the same day.

-Even though the Go Philadelphia Pass includes a tour with “adult” in the name, there is no shortage of kid-friendly attractions.
+Even though Go City’s Philadelphia All-Inclusive Pass includes a tour with “adult” in the name, there is no shortage of kid-friendly attractions.
 LEGOLAND is a big draw, but you’ll also find the Adventure Aquarium, Philadelphia Zoo, and several museums that should appeal to your little ones.
-And taking in the view from the One Liberty Observation Deck or touring the city on a HOHO bus is fun for all ages.

 It may not be the first city that comes to mind when you think of world-class museums, but Philadelphia boasts an exciting selection.

-The pass includes 17 museums, as well as the famous Eastern State Penitentiary, which isn’t exactly a museum, but it’s a must-see exhibit, all the same.
+The pass includes more than 15 museums, as well as the famous Eastern State Penitentiary – which isn’t exactly a museum, but it’s a must-see exhibit all the same.
 Popular choices include the Philadelphia Museum of Art, the Franklin Institute Science Museum, the National Constitution Center, and the Museum of the American Revolution.

-Free Guidebook: The Go Philadelphia Pass includes a free guidebook that contains essential details for every attraction.
-You also get a map that highlights all the key tourist attractions, a copy of the Hop-On, Hop-Off Bus Tour route, and a guide to planning your trip to Philadelphia.
+Free Guidebook: The Philadelphia All-Inclusive Pass by Go City includes a free guidebook that contains essential details for every attraction.
+You also get a map that highlights all the key tourist attractions, a copy of the Hop-On Hop-Off Bus Tour route, and a guide to planning your trip to Philadelphia.

-Mobile Pass: This is becoming the norm, but the Go Philadelphia Pass and the free guidebook are available digitally.
+Mobile Pass: This is now the norm, but the Go City: Philadelphia All-Inclusive Pass and the free guidebook are available digitally.
 That means all you need is your smartphone and you’re good to go.
 For people who like to carry as little as possible, this is super convenient.

-The Go Philadelphia Pass offers great savings potential and includes and a well-rounded selection of museums, tours, and activities.
+The Philadelphia All-Inclusive Pass by Go City offers great savings potential and includes and a well-rounded selection of museums, tours, and activities.
 To be honest, I can’t find much to complain about.

 The one-day pass isn’t great, in my opinion.
 If you do the HOHO Bus Tour and a couple of pricier attractions, you will save money, but the other options offer better value.